Skip to Content

 Wildebeest Migration

-The wildebeest migration is one of Africa's greatest wildlife spectacles.
-At least two million ungulates – mainly wildebeest, but also zebra and gazelle – move around the Mara-Serengeti ecosystem.
-The wildebeest calving season is also a very special time to visit.
-The large concentrations of wildebeest and their calves attract many opportunistic predators, and this is a good time to see some action.
+The wildebeest migration is one of Africa’s greatest wildlife spectacles.
+At least 2 million hooved animals – mainly wildebeest, but also zebra and gazelle – move around the Mara-Serengeti ecosystem.
+Highlights of this 800km/500mi circular trek include the wildebeest calving on the Southern Serengeti plains and the dramatic Mara River crossings in the north.

 Wildlife Highlights